wechaty/wechaty/README.md

 ECMAScript2015(ES6).
 I develop and test wechaty with Node.js v6.0.

-# API Refference
+# API Reference

-I'll try my best to keep the api as sample as it can be.
+I'll try my best to keep the API as simple as it can be.

 ## Events

-Wechaty support the following 6 events:
+Wechaty supports the following 6 events:

 1. scan
 2. login